 When I was growing up, my mom would make HUGE pots of spaghetti sauce and freeze them either in quart jars or freezer Ziploc bags.
 Then when we had a busy night, all she had to do was heat them up and cook some noodles and it tasted just as good as the fresh and looked like she slaved away all day on the stove.

 She really made a ton of this in the fall when we had tomatoes coming out our ears in the garden.
 She would make tons and tons of sauce and fill up the downstairs freezer and we had spaghetti sauce for months after.

 Below is the recipe for either the Slow Cooker or the stove top.
 Both are delicious, although the slower cooker version is more tender and flavorful.
 But, it requires planning ahead.

 The instructions don’t say to brown the meatballs before placing them in the sauce.
 But you can if you want; Nana did.
 When you brown them, you get delicious bits at the bottom of the pan, but it can make them tough and it makes them not soak up as much sauce, but they are more flavorful and don’t break apart as easily when you stir them.

 This is a wonderful dish for a large number of people because it’s easy to prepare ahead of time and simmer away while you are cleaning and getting ready for the party.
 Most all diets can eat this sauce, except people who can’t have nightshades and you can do different options for the noodles, like zoodles, gluten-free pasta or just plain, cheap noodles for those of you who can eat those.

 Someday I’ll make another recipe that is my Nana’s exact recipe.
 Would you like that?
 I’d like to know if there would be enough demand for that.
-Until then, this is a good slow cooker spaghetti sauce with meatballs that’s sort of like Nana’s.
+Until then, this is a good slow cooker spaghetti sauce with meatballs that’s sort of like Nana’s but way easier.